IoT Medical Device Cybersecurity Strategies for 2026

 IoMT in 2022: Facing Challenges and Hurdles

-Last year, the internet of medical things was faced with several threats.
+In 2022, the Internet of Medical Things faced several threats.
 One of the reasons for this is the growing popularity of IoT medical devices.
-Little wonder, as these devices improved medical services and enhance patient outcomes, while also simplifying administrative processes and reducing stress for care providers.
+Little wonder, as these devices improved medical services and enhanced patient outcomes, while also simplifying administrative processes and reducing stress for care providers.
 However, increased use of connected devices also translates into increased risks.

 An additional challenge is the fast pace of IoMT technology development.
 This means that security isn’t always keeping up with current threats.
 As such, some trends in cybersecurity in 2022 included bolstering device protection with smart asset tracking and improving Vulnerability Management.